kleinmann-orm/kleinmann-orm/docs/databases.rst

 Databases
 =========

-Tortoise currently supports the following databases:
+Kleinmann currently supports the following databases:

 * SQLite (using ``aiosqlite``）
 * PostgreSQL >= 9.4 (using ``asyncpg`` or ``psycopg``)